ehrbase/ehrbase/README.md

 ## Building and Installing EHRbase

+> [!TIP]
+> The fastest way to get started with EHRbase and openEHR is the **EHRbase Sandbox** available at https://sandkiste.ehrbase.org/.
+>
+> For a deployment on premise read below.

 These instructions will get you a copy of the project up and running on your local machine **for development and testing purposes**.
 Please read these instructions carefully.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.